dcrankshaw/datascience-sp14/lab2/pandas.md

 queries.
 You can read more about this and try out examples with the [Pandas comparison to SQL](http://pandas.pydata.org/pandas-docs/stable/comparison_with_sql.html)

 #### DIY
-Lab 1 Deja vu !
-Print the number of requests that had HTTP return code
+1. Lab 1 Deja vu !
+Use selection to print the number of requests that had HTTP return code 404.
-404. How many of them were on 30th April and how many on 1st May ?
+2. How many of them were on 30th April and how many on 1st May ?
 Hint: Use the `multi_grouped` DataFrame we created above.

 ## Applying functions to rows, column
 So far we have been using SQL-style operators to process our data.
 However to do